alexmu7/data-analysis-portfolio/README.md

 # Portfolio Projects

-## Power BI
+## Python

-### Electronics Repair Dashboard
-A dashboard to track electronics repair workflows, including customer devices, employee assignments, and repair statuses.
-Built using Power BI, this project visualizes data from an ER diagram with entities like Customers, Employees, and Repairs.
-The project is saved in PBIP format, which includes the semantic model (data structure and DAX calculations) and report file (visualizations and layout).
-Both files are included in the `PowerBI/` folder to ensure the report functions correctly.
-Screenshots of the dashboard are available in the `PowerBI/screenshots/` folder.
+### Analyzing the Factors Contributing to the Success of a Movie
+Used Python to analyze movie data, identifying factors like budget, genre, and runtime that contribute to a movie’s success.
+Includes data cleaning, statistical analysis, and visualizations.
+Find the code in the `Python/movie_success/` folder.

+### Tech Store Sales Analysis
+Analyzed sales data from a tech store to identify top products, sales trends, and customer patterns.
+Used Python for data wrangling and visualization.
+Code and outputs are in the `Python/tech_sales/` folder.

 ## SQL